biocatiit/website/content/pages/users_howto_fiber_design.rst

 it in the application by trial and error.

 BioCAT provides `several area detectors <{filename}/pages/about_detectors.rst>`_ for these experiments.
-Most users use either Pilatus or Mar detector.
+Most users use either Pilatus or MAR detector.

 For small angle fiber diffraction experiments, the available range of camera lengths go from approximately 1 to 9 m with 2-3 m being the most commonly used